vtfrc/vtfrc/content/posts/go-api.md

 You can check out the complete code at [github.com/vtfrc/go-health](https://github.com/vtfrc/go-health).

 While this is just a quick experiment, I'll add the remaining pieces.
-Then I'll move on to the Rust version, which I'm going to write about as well.
+I tend to lean towards batteries-included frameworks, but I like Go and I'm definitely going to keep learning it.